37 Brilliant Ways to Make Your Kidmin Budget Last

 - For gift baskets for Sunday school teachers, put together a sample basket early in December.
 Then ask the adult Bible classes to financially sponsor the baskets.

-- Gladly accept hand-me-down equipment.
+- Gladly accept hand-me-down equipment in good condition.

 - Have a “baby shower” for your church nursery, and put up pictures of the items you need (put each item on a paper apple to be picked off a tree).